patc888/java_training2/README.md

     // Buys a ticket
     public String buy(String userId, String ticketId, String holdTransId)

-    // Returns when all tickets are sold public void awaitSoldOut()
+    // Returns when all tickets are successfully sold public void awaitAllBought()

     // Does an orderly shutdown of all the threads public void shutdown()